Appraisal / Reappraisal

 In addition, the appraiser's office notifies each property owner annually of the appraised value of their property, holds valuation appeal hearings, and provides information to both the real estate community and public regarding both real and personal property.

-2016 RESULTS OF MARKET
+2018 RESULTS OF MARKET ANALYSIS

-Results of the market analysis for Miami County for the 2016 annual appraisals published pursuant to KSA 79-1460a are as follows:
+Results of the market analysis for Miami County for the 2018 annual appraisals published pursuant to KSA 79-1460a are as follows: